davidagarner/davidagarner/README.md

 ### Hi there, I'm Davida - aka [the software engineer YOU need ][website] 👋

-## I'm a Mother, Engineer, Community Activist, and Lover of Books!!
+## I'm a Veteran, Engineer, Community Activist, and Lover of Books!!

 - 🌱 I’m currently learning everything 🤣